The Forefront of Infection Prevention

 SEALS

-The liquid dries, creating a biodegradable, odorless and flexible film barrier to protect the wound from water, dirt and oxygen
+The liquid dries, creating a clear, biodegradable, odorless and elastomeric film barrier

 PROTECTS

-The carbon dioxide that is infused into Preventogen during the manufacturing process is released, lowering the pH of the wound bed and optimizing the healing environment
+The carbon dioxide that is infused into Preventogen during the manufacturing process is released, lowering the pH of the wound bed which helps to promote healing

 ideal for patients at risk of infection